For Samosas, go with Keema Stew, Basmati Rice Salad, Rasam Soup, Masala Scrambled Egg, and Palak Paneer.

 Of course, you've seen the bright green spread on Indian snacks.
 That condiment is known as chutney.

-Made with pureed fresh herbs, this is another side dish that will, without a doubt, enhance the taste of your samosas.
+Made with pureed fresh herbs, this is another side dish that will, without a doubt, improve the taste of your samosas.

 The most common herbs used in green chutney are fresh leaves of cilantro and mint.